coderjoe/coderjoe.github.com/_tabs/about.md

 ## I enjoy
 - larping as a system admin on self-hosted infrastructure
-- contributing to opensource software projects
+- contributing to open source software projects
 - playing in and runing D&D campaigns
 - hiking in the mountains and biking around town